angular/angular/aio/content/guide/dynamic-form.md

 ## Enable reactive forms for your project

 Dynamic forms are based on reactive forms.
-To give the application access reactive forms directives, the [root module](guide/bootstrapping "Learn about bootstrapping an app from the root module.") imports `ReactiveFormsModule` from the `@angular/forms` library.
+To give the application access reactive forms directives, the [AppModule](guide/bootstrapping "Overview of the AppModule") imports `ReactiveFormsModule` from the `@angular/forms` library.

 The following code from the example shows the setup in the root module.